connollyst/zkfontawesome/README.md

  [mvnrepository.com](http://mvnrepository.com/artifact/org.zkoss/zkfontawesome).

-This will include all the CSS and font files you need and gives you access to the new ZUML and Java objects.
+This will include all the CSS and font files you need and gives you access to the new ZUL and Java objects.

-##Be Awesome
+##Be Font Awesome
 You now have a new ZK component `icon`..

     <icon type="icon-smile"/>